Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Conclusions

+7. An illustrative example plotting these {\it observables relative to their free-space values}, has provided an estimation of both the RHELT and RET signals, showing how they are correlated with their respective tranfer rates.
+This illustration has also highlighted how the {\it saturation level}, imposed by the excited donor lifetime, {\it establishes a limit to these relative quantities}, and that {\it the magnitudes of the energy and helicity transfer rates cannot surpass the donor emission (or spontaneous decay) rates in free-space}.

-After testing our equations with a known configuration, we have studied both RHELT and RET when magnetoelectric effects take place in the donor and acceptor dipoles.
-To this end we have addressed particles larger than those usually employed in standard FRET; namely, we assummed them to have a diameter of a few tens of nanometers, which yields greater polarizabilities and, hence, involve interaction distances larger than the F\"{o}rster radius of standard FRET.
-We expect that progress in synthesizing conjugates of fluorophore molecules with magnetoodielectric nanoparticles will allow experiments with such larger objects for which helicity transfer, by its extinction in the acceptor, is measurable.
+We should recall that after testing our equations with a known configuration, we have addressed particles bigger than those usually employed in standard FRET.
+Namely, we assummed them to have a diameter of a few tens of nanometers, which yields greater polarizabilities and, hence, involve interaction distances larger than the FRET F\"{o}rster radius.
+We expect that progress in synthesizing conjugates of fluorophore molecules with magnetoelectric chiral nanoparticles, will allow experiments with such objects in which magnetoelectric effects occur and for which both helicity and energy transfers can be determined from their corresponding observables.

-We have shown that chiral interacting particles convey additional terms in the helicity and energy transfer rates that are discriminatory, so that these rates are different when one changes their chiral symmetry, namely on passing to the arrangement with the particle enantiomer.
-While the helicity transfer rate may be negative as a consequence of the extinguished field helicity in the acceptor, those additional terms may lead to negative RET rates, which would imply that the donor emits more energy in presence of acceptor, a phenomenon ruled out in standard FRET.

-On the other hand, the RHELT rate and radius is very sensitive to changes in the helicity of both the light incident on the donor and of the acceptor induced electric and magnetic dipole moments; a property not shared by the RET radius, which does not appreciably change with the handedness of circular, or of elliptic, polarization.
-That property of RHELT leads us to introduce a sort of {\it REHLT dichroism}, which pertains to the transfer of helicity from the donor to the acceptor in which it is extinguished.

-We expect that forthcoming developments of this theory, as well as experiments, may lead to applications that enlarge the scope of FRET techniques by considering the helicity of the fields, and of the induced electric and magnetic dipoles, and the chirality of the interacting particles.
+We also believe that further developments of our theory, as well as future experiments, may lead to applications that broaden the scope of FRET techniques to strongly chiral particles, adding to the transfer of intensity that of helicity of twisted fields, along with its potential information content, both on the induced electric and magnetic dipoles with angular momentum, and on the structural symmmetry of the interacting particles.